The Big Picture…

 Relation of Rogers’ adoption curve to Bass’ Diffusion model

 Rogers’ adoption curve allows us to understand adopter types in a broad manner.
 What I find quite fascinating is Bass’ 1969 mathematical treatment of diffusion.
-That builds on his 1962 imitation model, and, I give it an article all to its self.
+It builds on his 1962 imitation model, and, I give it an article all to its self.

 One outcome of Bass’ work is we obtain better size values for Rogers’ adopter types than standard deviations.
 Though I have to say, Rogers approach of using standard deviations was pretty close.
 For example, we find innovators make up 0.8%-2.8% where Rogers said 2.4%.